The Alien Space of Science: Sampling Coherent but Cognitively Unavailable Research Directions: Experiments

-We fix the number of atoms to generate per sequence to 3 (the average per paper in the corpus is ${\sim}$2.7).
-We then compare the Alien sampler against two baseline families: \textbf{LLM baselines} (Claude 4.5 Opus, Gemini 3 Pro), each queried 300 times with the full atom vocabulary in context and prompted to select novel yet feasible combinations (atom order shuffled per query to mitigate positional bias); and a \textbf{random baseline} of 300 uniformly sampled atom combinations.
-For the Alien sampler, we generate 10,000 candidates from the coherence model at $T{=}1$ and select the top-300 via RRF.
-We evaluate along three axes: diversity, coherence, and novelty.
+We now evaluate the sampler as an ideation method.
+We fix the number of atoms per idea to 3, close to the corpus mean of 3.38 atoms per paper.
+We compare Alien against Claude Opus 4.7 and Gemini 3.1 Pro, each queried 300 times with the full atom vocabulary in context and prompted to select novel yet feasible combinations.
+Atom order is shuffled per query to mitigate positional bias.
+We also include 300 uniformly random atom triples.
+Alien selects 300 triples by ranking all candidate combinations with $F_\beta$ at $\beta=0.7$.

-\paragraph{Diversity.} We measure how broadly each method explores the atom vocabulary.
-Random sampling achieves maximum diversity by construction.
-The Alien sampler also spreads broadly across atoms, whereas LLM baselines converge toward a narrow recurring set, consistent with the ``slop'' phenomenon where LLMs gravitate toward specific outputs \cite{doshi2024generative, si2024can}.
-This is shown in Figure \ref{fig:diversity} and \ref{fig:novelty-umap}.

-\paragraph{Coherence.} We measure coherence via atom overlap with the nearest ground-truth paper: if a generated combination shares many atoms with a real paper, those atoms plausibly ``go together''.
-In Table~\ref{tab:coherence}, we see that random combinations achieve an overlap of ${\sim}1.01$ atoms (barely above the minimum of 1), indicating incoherent pairings.
-LLM baselines achieve higher overlap, but the Alien sampler achieves the highest (1.66 atoms on average), indicating that its generated sequences contain combinations of ideas that are known to be compatible.

-\paragraph{Novelty.} For each generated atom combination, we prompt an LLM to reconstruct a blog post from the atoms, using the same reconstruction pipeline as above.
-See idea examples in Section \ref{app:example_ideas}.
-We then embed these generated blog posts and measure cosine distance to the nearest blog post in the corpus, as shown in Figure~\ref{fig:novelty-cosine-sim}.
-Larger distance indicates the idea is farther from existing work, and as expected, random combinations of atoms yield blog posts that are most distant from the corpus on average.
-The Alien sampler produces the next-most-distant ideas, followed by the LLM baselines, which stay closer to existing work.

-\textbf{In summary,} alien-sampled ideas share more atoms with real papers yet land farther in embedding space.
-LLMs, by contrast, exhibit a characteristic failure when pushed to produce novel but feasible ideas: repeatedly converging on the same narrow slice of idea space, combining popular atoms that span the literature but rarely co-occur in any single paper.
-The Alien sampler sidesteps both problems by design: coherence training ensures some atoms genuinely fit together, while penalizing availability also drives exploration toward diverse, underrepresented regions.
+\paragraph{Score-space behavior.} Figure~\ref{fig:coherence-availability-and-umap} shows that Alien samples concentrate in the high-coherence, low-availability region.
+LLM baselines remain more available, while random combinations lose coherence and are surprisingly not as unavailable as desired.
+In a dense research domain, many random triples are still close to some author community; reaching the low-availability tail requires explicit search (see Appendix \ref{app:k3_availability_space}).

+\paragraph{Effective vocabulary coverage.} We measure atom-space diversity using effective atom coverage, $\exp(H(p))/|\mathcal{A}|$, where $p(a)$ is the empirical frequency of atom $a$ across generated combinations.
+We also report top-10 concentration: the fraction of generated combinations containing one of a method's ten most-used atoms.